Canadian whisky company captures Nanaimo bar in a bottle - BC Local News

 People with a hankering for an alcoholic after-dinner treat or something to spike their coffee with can now savour hints of chocolate, coconut, vanilla and graham wafer from a Canadian whisky distiller.

-Forty Creek’s new cream liqueur started appearing on liquor store shelves last month and if the blend of flavours are reminiscent of ingredients in a Nanaimo bar recipe, that’s what the company had in mind when it created Forty Creek Nanaimo Bar Cream.
+Forty Creek’s new cream liqueur started appearing on liquor store shelves in September and if the blend of flavours are reminiscent of ingredients in a Nanaimo bar recipe, that’s what the company had in mind when it created Forty Creek Nanaimo Bar Cream.

 Nanaimo Bar Cream is the second cream liqueur produced by the company, called Forty Creek Cream Liquor, which started winning awards in 2012 not long after it was introduced.